AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 >
 >You can create different zones using the template options such as 1x2, 2x2, or 2 to 3 split screen channels mentioned above.

-***Important***:
+>[!IMPORTANT]

-Once you create and add content to your channel, the next step is to create a location followed by creating a display.
+> Once you create and add content to your channel, the next step is to create a location followed by creating a display.
 Furthermore you need to assign that channel to a display.
 See the resources below at the end of the section to learn more.

 ## Working with Channels {#working-with-channels}